 Regulation Database – Fishery Management Councils

+The Fish and Wildlife Service, based on authority provided by the Magnuson-Stevens Act of 1976, has created eight regions for fisheries management.
 Each region operates under the purview of a Fisheries Management Council, whose members include fishing industry representatives as well as conservation advocates.
 Councils seek to strike a sustainable balance by setting catch limits and other rules.

-Pacific Fishery Management Council
+Fishery Management Councils

 In July of 2013, The Pacific Fishery Management Council published the Pacific Coast Fishery Ecosystem Plan for the U.S. Portion of the California Current Large Marine Ecosystem.
 The plan’s purpose is to enhance the Pacific Fishery Management Council’s species-specific management programs, with specific attention paid to improving the council’s information regarding climate change and human-induced impacts to marine ecosystems.
 Changes in ocean temperature, acidity, and deep-water oxygen are assessed at the global scale, while upwelling patterns, changes in phenology, and interannual patterns are studied at the local and regional level.
 The plan calls for increased incorporation of scientific data on these topics into their management strategies in order to assess how fish populations will change in size and location over in the future.

-On September 24th, 2009 the Western Pacific Fishery Management Council published 5 Fishery Ecosystem Plans that replace the Fishery Management Plans (FMP) that were previously in use.
-While the Fishery Management Plans dictated how the council would management five different species, the Fishery Ecosystem Plans dictate how the council will manage five geographical areas.
+In 2009 the Western Pacific Fishery Management Council published 5 Fishery Ecosystem Plans that replace the Fishery Management Plans (FMP) that were previously in use.
+While the Fishery Management Plans dictated how the council would management five different species, the Fishery Ecosystem Plans (FEPs) dictate how the council will manage five geographical areas.
 These FEPs represent the shift toward ecosystem-based approaches to fishery management, and map out how the Council will reorganize itself to accommodate this new approach.
 The five Fishery Ecosystem Plans are the American Samoa Fishery FEP, Hawaii FEP, Marianas FEP, Pacific Remote Islands Area FEP, and the Pelagic FEP.
 The purpose of this shift is the recognition that “many of Earth’s marine resources are stressed and the ecosystems that support them are degraded.”
 In order to restore resiliency and promote restoration of these habitats an ecosystem-based approach is shown to be more successful, as it takes into account the interactions and relationships of species within an ecosystem rather than one species in isolation.
 While anthropogenic climate change is not explicitly listed as a cause of degradation, the plans recognize the effects of climate change on coral reef habitats and also call for the creation of a Regional Ecosystem Advisory Committee to investigate “land-based and non-fishing activities that potentially affect the marine environment.”
 Through these measures, the Council has built into its FEPs the ability to address climate change and to preserve biodiverse ecosystems.

-- Fishery Ecosystem Plans: American Samoa, Hawaii, Mariana, Pacific Pelagic Fisheries, Pacific Remote Island Areas
+- Fishery Ecosystem Plans: American Samoa, Hawaii, Mariana, Pacific Pelagic Fisheries, Pacific Remote Island Areas (September 24, 2009)

 In August of 2009, the North Pacific Fishery Management Council approved a new Fishery Management Plan (FMP) for Fish Resources of the Arctic Management Area in compliance with the Magnuson-Stevens Act.
 The plan recognizes that climate change and melting sea ice will create conditions in which commercial fishers may want to develop in the Alaskan Arctic Exclusive Economic Zone (EEZ).
 In response to these climactic changes, the FMP states, “All federal waters of the U.S. Arctic will be closed to commercial fishing for any species of finfish, mollusks, crustaceans, and all other forms of marine animal and plant life.”
 Using an ecosystem-based management approach, the FMP protects Arctic marine resources from potential adverse effects of commercial fishing and addresses the impacts of climate change on species’ ranges and resiliency.